jp1lrt/ChronoGPS/docs/FAQ.en.md

 ## Q2.
 Why do I see repeated corrections even when using Instant Sync?

-**A. Because Instant Sync is not a “follow every second” mode.**
+**A. Because Instant Sync is not a “rewrite every second” mode.**

 Instant Sync is designed to:

 - use GNSS as a reference, and
-- **calibrate the Windows system clock once using a representative value**
+- **calibrate the Windows system clock using a representative value**, then
+- **continue monitoring while respecting the OS time model**

+Instant Sync **continuously references GNSS**,
-It is **not** intended for continuous correction or second-by-second tracking.
+but it does **not** force continuous or second-by-second rewrites of system time.

-However, if Instant Sync is left **ON continuously**, ChronoGPS will correct whenever it detects Windows-side quantization or natural drift.
+When Windows-side quantization or natural drift is detected,
+ChronoGPS applies **minimal and explainable corrections only when required**.

 As a result:

-- “Time adjusted” may appear continuously
+- “Time adjusted” may appear repeatedly
-- while the effective error remains < 0.01 seconds
+- while the effective error remains well below 0.01 seconds

+This behavior is normal and indicates healthy GNSS-referenced operation.

 ### Recommended usage

 - **Everyday FT8 / FT4 operation**
-  - After Instant Sync shows `Time is accurate`, you can turn the sync mode **OFF** and operate normally.
+  - Keep **Instant Sync enabled**
+  - ChronoGPS will monitor GNSS continuously and correct only when necessary
+  - Occasional small adjustment logs are expected and normal

 - **Long sessions / drift monitoring / verification**
-  - Use **Weak Sync (Interval Sync)**.
+  - Use **Weak Sync (Interval Sync)**

-Instant Sync is not “always pull the clock” —
+Instant Sync is not “always pull the clock.”
-it is a feature to **create a correctly calibrated state**.
+It is a mode designed to **maintain a correctly calibrated state without breaking OS stability**.

 ---